The Ultimate Biscuit Recipe

+The ultimate biscuit is in your kitchen!
 If you’re like me, you know the power of a well-made biscuit.
 I mean, seriously.
 There’s something about when you bite into a buttery, flaky biscuit that’s moist on the inside and fluffy but firm on the outside.

 My mouth is watering just thinking about it!
 Mmmmmm!

 Anyway, here is a recipe we dug up that creates a biscuit with a kick.
 This biscuit is so good you can eat it breakfast, lunch or dinner.